scriptPilot/github-backup/README.md

 ## In Scope

 - ✅ Repositories: cloned, public and private ones
+- ✅ Releases: including images and assets
 - ✅ Issues: including comments and images, open and closed ones
 - ✅ User: details and starred repositories

 ## In Progress
 - ⏳ Readme: Images and file attachments
+- ⏳ Releases: File attachments
 - ⏳ Issues: File attachments
-- ⏳ Releases: including images, files and artifacts
 - ⏳ Projects: classic per repo and new projects per user

 ## Usage